smilevideo/lostnfound/README.md

 # Lost n' found
 A speed modifier calculator for [DJMax Respect V](https://store.steampowered.com/app/960170/DJMAX_RESPECT_V/).
 Somewhat mobile-friendly.

-<b>Unfortunately, no longer necessary since an update revamped the speed system, but i'll keep it up anyway.
+<b>~~Unfortunately~~ Fortunately, no longer necessary since an update revamped the speed system, but i'll keep it up anyway.
 Maybe the project can be updated for other games that still use the old bpm=scroll speed system.</b>

 Select a target bpm either manually or by selecting a song and modifier you were comfortable with to find your ideal speed mod for every song.
 You can also select from three calculation modes, explained further below.